tazjin/recovery/README.md

 I don't believe in security by obscurity, rather the cryptography and physical safety used for the elements of this plan needs to be trustworthy.

+The rough idea is that I can recover access to my online identities from my email account.
+To guarantee access to my email account, I need a secure way for me to access my account password and two-factor token basically from scratch.

+My password management is done with simple GPG encryption to my own key.
+The idea is to store a GPG key in a physically safe location so that I can use it in combination with public data to access my stuff.
+The chain is as follows:

+Physical token with GPG private key passphrase (on a Yubikey, in a deposit box)
+> protected GPG private key (printed / on USB in a (separate) deposit box)
+> public repository (this) with GPG encrypted instructions
+> instructions lead to SSH private key recovery
+> instructions have two-factor emergency tokens
+> SSH private key allows retrieval of password store
+> password store (dependent on GPG key) contains Google credentials (and in best case even still valid ones for all other stuff)

 ## Technologies and tools

 This plan is based partially on technology and partially on physical objects as well.
 The involved components are (for N = backup factor):